nathancarter/how2data/database/static/about.md

 # About *How to Data*

-Here we will later describe all of the following things about this site:
+## Under Construction

+This website has just begun!
+Check back later when this page has been expanded to explain:

- * project purpose
+ * its purpose
- * project scope
+ * its scope
- * project history
+ * its history
- * why the funny name
+ * why it has a funny name